Technical Overview

 Prototype scope and limitations

-The pilot scope is intentionally limited to reduce operational and regulatory risk.
+The pilot scope is intentionally constrained to reduce operational, legal, and regulatory risk during evaluation.

 Included in pilot scope